Last Updated on December 11, 2022 by Peralta

 When the Start/Resume light flashes, that is an indicator of a disrupted cycle.
 The disruption could be due to abrupt power loss or an open door.
 Press the Start/Resume knob and close the dishwasher’s door within three seconds.

-Why KitchenAid Dishwasher Control Lock Blinking Red?
+Why is the KitchenAid Dishwasher Control Lock Blinking Red?

 A red blink on the control lock is an error code to show that you activated the control panel.
 You have to run it off so that you can operate the panel.
 Pin and hold the control lock button for 3 seconds to turn off the indicator.